-Room to Grow is our community gardening project engaging volunteers to grow organic vegetables.
-In turn this educates and inspires children about wildlife friendly farming, growing and to find out more about where their food comes from.
+Room to Grow is our community gardening project which engages volunteers to grow organic vegetables.
+In turn this educates and inspires children about wildlife friendly farming and growing, whilst also providing them with knowledge about where their food comes from.
 Children explore the garden, pick their own fruit and vegetables and are supported in preparing and cooking dishes.
-Groups have created dishes such as rhubarb crumble, leek and potato soup, and marghertia pizza.
+Groups have created dishes such as rhubarb crumble, leek and potato soup, and margarita pizza.

 Volunteers are essential to the success of Room to Grow.
 Our volunteers help us grow tomatoes and pumpkins in the polytunnel, strawberries, sweetcorn, leeks, potatoes, peas and carrots outside.
-Our weekly volunteer group meet every Thursday to help us maintain the garden.
-We weed, plant fruit and vegetables, compost, and come up with new ideas to make the garden as wildlife friendly as possible.
+Our weekly volunteer group meets every Thursday to help us maintain the garden.
+We weed, plant fruit and vegetables, compost, make ponds and grow seeds.

 A great way for the children to spend a winters morning.
-Breaking the ice outside whilst harvesting leeks and potatoes and making something warming for lunch.Dean Valley Prinary school
+Breaking the ice outside whilst harvesting leeks and potatoes and making something warming for lunch.Dean Valley Primary school

 The visit was fantastic!
 Lots of information given to the children throughout the day.Vine Tree Primary school